Semantic memory: The role of modality

-Category specific semantic deficit causes
+Category-specific semantic deficit causes

-Semantic Dementia
+Semantic dementia

-Semantic Dementia is a semantic memory disorder that causes patients to lose the ability to match words or images to their meanings.
-However, it is fairly rare for patients with semantic dementia to develop category specific impairments, though there have been documented cases of it occurring.
+Semantic dementia is a semantic memory disorder that causes patients to lose the ability to match words or images to their meanings.
+It is fairly rare for patients with semantic dementia to develop category specific impairments, though there have been documented cases of it occurring.
 Typically, a more generalized semantic impairment results from dimmed semantic representations in the brain.

 Alzheimer's disease is a subcategory of semantic dementia which can cause similar symptoms.
-The main difference between the two being that Alzheimer's is categorized by atrophy to both sides of the brain while semantic dementia is categorized by loss of brain tissue in the front portion of the left temporal lobe.
+The main difference between the two is that Alzheimer's is categorized by atrophy to both sides of the brain, while semantic dementia is categorized by loss of brain tissue in the front portion of the left temporal lobe.
 With Alzheimer's disease in particular, interactions with semantic memory produce different patterns in deficits between patients and categories over time which is caused by distorted representations in the brain.
 For example, in the initial onset of Alzheimer's disease, patients have mild difficulty with the artifacts category.
 As the disease progresses, the category specific semantic deficits progress as well, and patients see a more concrete deficit with natural categories.
 In other words, the deficit tends to be worse with living things as opposed to non-living things.

-Herpes Simplex Virus Encephalitis
+Herpes simplex virus encephalitis

-Herpes Simplex Virus Encephalitis (HSVE) is a neurological disorder which causes inflammation of the brain.
-It is caused by the herpes simplex virus type 1.
-Early symptoms include headache, fever, and drowsiness, but over time symptoms including diminished ability to speak, memory loss, and aphasia will develop.
-HSVE can also cause category specific semantic deficits to occur.
-When this does happen, patients typically have damage temporal lobe damage that affects the medial and lateral cortex as well as the frontal lobe.
-Studies have also shown that patients with HSVE have a much higher incidence of category specific semantic deficits than those with semantic dementia, though both cause a disruption of flow through the temporal lobe.
+Herpes simplex virus encephalitis (HSVE) is a neurological disorder which causes inflammation of the brain.
+Early symptoms include headache, fever, and drowsiness, but over time symptoms including diminished ability to speak, memory loss, and aphasia develop.
+HSVE can also cause category-specific semantic deficits to occur.
+When this happens, patients typically have temporal lobe damage that affects the medial and lateral cortex as well as the frontal lobe.
+Studies have also shown that patients with HSVE have a much higher incidence of category-specific semantic deficits than those with semantic dementia, though both cause a disruption of flow through the temporal lobe.